 The authors also suggest that modifications to the procurement process for renewable energy certificates (RECs) through the New York State Energy Research and Development Authority (NYSERDA) would be helpful.
 The current 10-year REC contracts do not address the inter-dependency of revenue from energy, capacity, and RECs, which, in total, have to be sufficient to provide investors and lenders with the required returns to their investment.
 Drs.
 Weiss and Sarro suggest that a contracting mechanism that bundles all three major products through a single long-term contracting mechanism would provide more revenue certainty to attract private equity and debt, and therefore enable significant additional renewable development in the state at potentially significantly lower costs to ratepayers compared to the current procurement approach.

-The report, “The Importance of Long-Term Contracting for Facilitating Renewable Energy Project Development,” can be downloaded using the link below.
+The report, “The Importance of Long-Term Contracting for Facilitating Renewable Energy Project Development,” can be downloaded below.